DJBarnes/django-adminlte2-pdq/docs/source/menu/general_information.rst

 *******************

-In the context of the **Django-AdminLTE-2** package, the "menu" is the set of navigational elements, displayed on the left-hand side of the default page layout.
+In the context of the **Django-AdminLTE-2** package, the "menu" is the set of navigational elements displayed on the left-hand side of the default page layout.

 There are three possible configurations (which can be used together) for